Curry scores 38 as Warriors rally past Clippers, 115-105

 Paul George had 25 points for the Clippers (6-4) and Kawhi Leonard added 24, but Golden State turned up the defense after the Clippers scored 65 in the first half.

 Curry got payback after being held to just 13 points in Wednesday’s loss.
+His nine 3-pointers Friday were the most by a Warriors player this season, and he added 11 assists.

+“It’s just who Steph is,” Warriors coach Steve Kerr said.
+“He’s been doing this for many, many years and it’s one of the reasons he’s a two- time MVP.
+Usually with Steph, when he has a tough game he bounces back with the next one.”

-He got help from his teammates in the fourth as Eric Paschall, Brad Wanamaker and Kent Bazemore all hit big shots.
+Andrew Wiggins scored 16 for the Warriors but Curry was predominantly a one-man show through the first three quarters.
+He got help in the fourth as Eric Paschall, Brad Wanamaker and Kent Bazemore all hit big shots.

 The Clippers shot 58.7% from the floor in the first half and led 65-51.
 George had 17 points on 6-of-7 shooting, including 4 for 4 from beyond the arc.